Jake-Brewer/auto-commit/FOLDER_GUIDE.md

 - Docker or MCP-related utilities (belong in the `docker-command-center` project).

 ## Subfolders
+- `docs/`: Contains supplementary design documents, such as UI mockups.
 - `for_llm/`: Contains specialized primer files for different LLM agent functions.

 ## Files